geraintluff/jsfx/doc/Atlantis-Reverb.md

 The "grain" size controls the frequency/time resolution.
 Longer grains will give smooth and pure tones, which shorter ones will result in a thicker and more wavering result.

-The "shimmer" control slowly shifts the reverb up by octaves over time, adding a bright and ethereal sound to the reverb.
+The "shimmer" control slowly morphs the reverb up by octaves over time, adding a bright and ethereal sound to the reverb.